Yandex Cloud

 2. Find the yandex_mdb_postgresql_database resource describing your target database.

-3. Add the deletion_protection parameter.
+3. Add the deletion_protection attribute.
 The possible values are true, false, or unspecified (inherits the value from the cluster).
 The default value is unspecified.

 resource "yandex_mdb_postgresql_database" "<DB_name>" {